Choked accretion onto a Schwarzschild black hole: A hydrodynamical jet-launching mechanism: Analytic model

 The non-relativistic limit of an ultrarelativistic, stiff fluid corresponds to an incompressible fluid \citep{tejeda18}.
 This Newtonian counterpart of the present analytic model is discussed in \cite{ATH19}.
-Indeed, it is simple to verify that, in the limit in which $V\ll 1$ and $\mathcal{R},\mathcal{S}\gg M$, all the equations derived in this section for the velocity field, the streamlines, and the different mass fluxes reduce to the expressions presented in \cite{ATH19}.
+Indeed, it is simple to verify that, in the limit in which $V_0\ll 1$ and $\mathcal{R}\gg M$, all of the equations derived in this section for the velocity field, the streamlines, and the different mass fluxes reduce to the expressions presented in \cite{ATH19}.

 The analytic model that we have presented allows a transparent understanding of the physics involved in the choked accretion mechanism.
-However, generalising this model to accommodate a more realistic equation of state becomes analytically intractable.
-We explore this generalisation in the next section by means of numerical simulations.
+However, generalizing this model to accommodate a more realistic equation of state becomes analytically intractable.
+We explore this generalization in the next section by means of numerical simulations.